huggingface/blog/active-learning-with-autonlp-and-prodigy.md

     </a>
 </div>

-Active or online learning in the context of machine learning is a process in which you constantly update the data, train a model and serve it to the end user.
-It is an endless process and requires human interaction for labelling / creating the data.
-In this article, we will discuss how to use AutoNLP and Prodigy to build an active learning pipeline.
+Active learning in the context of Machine Learning is a process in which you iteratively add labeled data, retrain a model and serve it to the end user.
+It is an endless process and requires human interaction for labeling/creating the data.
+In this article, we will discuss how to use [AutoNLP](https://huggingface.co/autonlp) and [Prodigy](https://prodi.gy/) to build an active learning pipeline.

 ## AutoNLP